feedhenry/Node.js-Smoke-Test-App/README.md

 The Smoke Test is an application developed to demonstrate key parts of the FeedHenry server side functionality in Node.js.

-The app is made up of a number of tabs each of which demonstrates cloud call to some various Node.js code.
+The app is made up of a number of tabs each of which demonstrates cloud call to some various Node.js functions.

 ## Config